alexsexton/bare-bear/README.md

 ## Prerequisites

-Node, Gulp CLI and a virtual machine running WordPress.
+Node, Gulp CLI and a virtual machine running WordPress (for local development).